 Supply chain refers to processes that move information and material to and from the manufacturing and service processes of the firm.

-AACSB: Analytic Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 17. It is critical that a sustainable strategy meet the needs of shareholders and employees first, and then focus on preserving the environment.